 Are there any major “don’ts” for parents?

 Please do not lie to your child and tell them there will not be any shots at their visit if you know it's time for a flu shot or other immunizations.
 It's always important for children to know they can trust their parents and trust their doctor.
 If they ask you about it prior to the visit and you know they will be very anxious, you can always try to delay with, "We'll have to see what the doctor recommends."

-It’s okay to tell a child you'll give them a reward or prize if they sit still for the shot, but don't tell your child not to cry—it's okay to cry if it hurts!
+It’s OK to tell a child you'll give them a reward or prize if they sit still for the shot, but don't tell your child not to cry — it's OK to cry if it hurts!
 Do not shame a child for a natural aversion to pain.

 Can my child get the flu from the flu shot?